mollymccarthy003/PersonalFoodReviewer/README.md

 Hosting: AWS

-Tech I'd like to explore: NodeJS, Bootstrap, Google Maps API, Hibernate Search
+Tech I'd like to explore: Bootstrap, Google Maps API, Hibernate Search

 Unit Testing: JUnit

-IDE: IntelliJ IDEA/VSCODE
+IDE: IntelliJ IDEA

+External API used: [https://icanhazdadjoke.com/api](https://icanhazdadjoke.com/api) I was inspired by a classmate to choose something lighthearted to put on my website.
+I decided on dad jokes!
+I think this adds a great bit of whimsy to the site and makes it more casual.
+My user story targets UW area students and I think this little bit of humor is a nice way to keep it light.
+My original plan was to use my Team Project, Food Truck Restful API, but I had to pivot!

 Post MVP ideas: comment on review, top-rated restaurant lists, most visited restuarant